 (5) Sex Hormones – Low progesterone in women should also be tested for as these can also cause anxiety.

 In order to treat the whole being and not just the physical aspect it would be wise to also consider that the real underlying cause of anxiety may be due to the ingrained belief that you are not enough to handle any situation.
 You feel your not equipped or some how inadequate, you may lack confidence, so when a situation arises that you feel you cannot cope with, it creates a tension inside you that ultimately leads to anxiety.

 In order to truly heal your anxiety you need to consider why is this so?

 Why do you feel your not enough?
 Could it be you have self worth issues?
 If so why do you not love yourself in full?
-These inner hurts should be addressed and healed in order to truly overcome anxiety rather than taking a pill which only bury these hurts deeper inside never to be resolved, which effects your behaviours and life in many other areas which you may not even be aware of.
+These inner hurts should be addressed and healed in order to truly overcome anxiety rather than taking a pill which only bury these hurts deeper inside never to be resolved, which effects your behaviors and life in many other areas which you may not even be aware of.

 The first step to overcome anxiety is to develop true confidence.
 Here we refer to true confidence where you are connected with yourself, know and love yourself in full and seek no recognition outside of yourself.
 It is not a false confidence some may use as a form of protection to hide their hurts and vulnerability underneath the seemingly confident exterior, or to control and manipulate situations so that their hurts are never exposed.